BRAVO68WEB/gh-vclone/README.md

 ## Description 💭

-This is a simple script that allows you to clone a GitHub Organization or User's repositories in a visual way.
+This is a simple script that allows you to clone a GitHub Organization or User's repositories in a visual manner.

 ## Installation 🛠️